-On certain vehicles, the exhaust gas recirculation (EGR) valve may not have been manufactured properly.
-As a result, the EGR valve could fail and cause a loss of power to the wheels.
+On certain vehicles, the engine may not have been manufactured properly.
+As a result, the engine could fail and cause a loss of power to the wheels.

-Note: This recall only affects certain vehicles equipped with a 1.5 L engine, 2.0 L gas or hybrid engine or 2.3 L engine.
+Note: This recall only affects certain vehicles equipped with a 2.3 L engine.

 Safety Risk